 On October 16, 2015, the boards of directors of C&S and C&S Bank convened a special meeting to review and approve the final merger agreement.
 Sandler reviewed the financial aspects of the proposed merger and rendered to the C&S board its oral opinion, subsequently delivered to C&S in written format and dated October 16, 2015, to the effect that, as of such date and subject to the procedures followed, assumptions made, matters considered, and qualifications and limitations on the review undertaken by Sandler as set forth in such opinion, the merger consideration in the proposed merger was fair, from a financial point of view, to the holders of C&S common stock.
-Mr. Stone also reviewed with the directors the terms of the merger agreement that had changed since the board's last meeting and reviewed the terms of the voting agreements that each of the directors, officers and significant stockholders would be required to enter into obligating them to vote the shares of C&S common stock over which they have voting authority in favor of the merger agreement.
-After further discussion and deliberation, the C&S board of directors determined that it had the appropriate information upon which to evaluate Ozarks' proposal and to conclude that the terms of the merger agreement and the transactions contemplated by the merger agreement, including the merger consideration, were fair to and in the best interests of C&S and its stockholders.
-The C&S board of directors, having determined that the terms of Ozarks' proposal, the related merger agreement and the transactions contemplated by the merger agreement, including the merger consideration, were fair to and in the best interests of C&S and its stockholders, unanimously approved and declared advisable the merger agreement and the transactions contemplated by the merger agreement, including the merger, and authorized the execution and delivery of the merger agreement and directed that the merger agreement be submitted to C&S' stockholders for adoption and approval, and recommended that the C&S stockholders vote in favor of the adoption and approval of the merger agreement and the approval of the transactions contemplated by the merger agreement, including the merger.
-The board of directors of C&S Bank adopted a similar resolution with respect to the merger between Ozarks Bank and C&S Bank.
+Mr. Stone also reviewed with the directors the terms of the merger agreement that dchanged since the board's last meeting and reviewed the terms of the voting agreements that each of the directors, officers and significant stockholders would be required to enter into obligating them to vote the shares of C&S common stock over which they have voting authority in favor of the merger agreement.
+After further discussion and deliberation, the C&S board of directors determined that it had the appropriate information upon which to evaluate Ozarks' proposal and to conclude that the terms of the merger agreement and the transactions contemplated by the merger agreement, including the merger agreement and the transactions contemplated by the merger agreement, including the merger agreement and the transactions contemplated by the merger agreement including the merger of the adoption and approval of the merger agreement and the transactions contemplated by the merger agreement and the transactions contemplated by the merger agreement and the transactions contemplated by the merger